gromnitsky/alt-30-seconds-of-code/c/snippets/progress.md

 ~~~

 The indicator repaints itself no more often that 100ms, which is a
 default value of `Progress.update_delay`.
-Increase it in case of a
+Increase it in case of
-cursor flickering.
+flickering.

 * `min`, `max`: the indicator uses this to calculate the %;
 * `p`: a result from `progress_init()`;